 It does this by checking if the port is open via ngrok, and if not it kills and restarts the ngrok tunnel.

-Via the DSM task scheduler, for following tasks were created:
+Via the DSM task scheduler, the following tasks were created:

 python3 /volume1/ngrok/sftp_ngrok_watchdog.py &